GROUPOЇD

 Volume I: Foundations

-The Volume II coutains articles dedicated to operating systems and runtimes where languages are running as applications.
+Volume II coutains articles dedicated to operating systems and runtimes where languages are running as applications.
 Two basic models of computations are considered: internal languages of cartesian closed categories and symmetric monoidal categories.

 Volume II: Systems

-Systems Volume III coutains articles dedicated to mathematical languages designed to be optimal at proving theorems from specific mathematics.
+Volume III coutains articles dedicated to synthetical mathematical languages designed to be optimal at proving theorems from specific mathematics.
 Formalization of languages, their syntax and semantics are given along with their base libraries (foundations folders).

 Volume III: Languages